SebastianGalan76/CommonLetterSubjectSorter/README.md

 - **jUnit 5.9.1**
 - **Stream API**
 - **Records**
+- **HttpClient**
+- **Jackson**
 - **Intellij IDEA**

 ## Structure of the code

-- **Subject**: A class representing a subject, containing fields for the subject name and instructor's name.
+- **Course**: A class representing a course, containing fields for the course name and lecturer's name.
-- **SubjectResult**: A class representing a result, containing a Subject object and the number of common letters.
+- **CourseResult**: A class representing a result, containing a Course object and the number of common letters.
 - **LetterCounter**: A utility class that calculates the number of letters in string.
 - **CommonLetterCounter**: A utility class that calculates the number of common letters between two strings.
-- **SubjectComparator**: A class that contains the main logic for finding the top subjects based on common letters.
+- **CourseResultContainer**: A class that contains the sorted set of CourseResult by value of commonLetters